LIVE AT THE FOLKLINCS HUMBERFEST FESTIVAL 2025

 Hebble is an eclectic folk trio based in Yorkshire, known for their distinctive blend of traditional music from across Europe and beyond.
 Their lineup is unique, featuring a Greek bouzouki, cello, and bodhrán, which allows them to explore a diverse range of folk traditions.

 Hebble's repertoire includes lively traditional music from Ireland, England, Scotland, and Appalachia, as well as original songs inspired by the landscapes and myths of Yorkshire.
-Their performances are characterized by upbeat rhythms, intricate three-part harmonies, and occasional jazz influences.
+Their performances are characterised by upbeat rhythms, intricate three-part harmonies, and occasional jazz influences.
 The trio's instrumentation and arrangements bring a fresh perspective to the folk genre, appealing to both traditional enthusiasts and contemporary listeners.

 Hebble has performed at various folk festivals and events, including the Hull Folk and Maritime Festival, where they showcased their unique sound to a broader audience.
 Their live shows are known for their engaging energy and the seamless integration of diverse musical influences.